Health Information Updates

 NDIC creates new diabetes materials for health care instructors, consumers

 Keeping physically active can significantly help people manage their diabetes and lower the risk of complications.
-Be Active When You Have Diabetes, a new booklet and instructor’s guide from the NIDDK’s National Diabetes Information Clearinghouse (NDIC), helps people with diabetes learn about the health benefits of being physically active and ways to increase their activity level.
+Be Active When You Have Diabetes, a new booklet and instructor’s guide from the NIDDK’s National Diabetes Information Clearinghouse (NDIC), helps people with diabetes lean about the health benefits of being physically active and ways to increase their activity level.

 The booklet, written at a second- to third-grade reading level, contains tools to help people create and manage a physical activity plan, record target goals, and track their activities.
 A sample starter activity plan and questions for people to ask their health care team are provided.